Bob And Brad Q2 Mini Massage Gun Review

 Are there any limitations?

-So, this one is a real bargain considering how well it’s built and how small it is.
-Last time we checked, it was only about $66 with a coupon available on Amazon.
+So, this one is a real bargain, not a cheap massage gun, considering how well it’s built and compact.
+Last time we checked, it was only about $69.99, with a coupon available on Amazon.

-It comes with a 12 months warranty by default.
+It comes with a 12-month warranty by default.

-However, Bob and Brad have recently launched an exclusive one-year warranty extension promo for our readers!
+However, Bob and Brad massage gun brand has recently launched an exclusive one-year warranty extension promo for our readers!

 To benefit from this two-year warranty offer, simply email [email protected] with your order number and include the phrase ‘Massage Gun Advice Warranty Extension.‘ Your warranty will be extended.
 Enjoy!